aazaff/teachPaleobiology/LabExercise7.md

 In statistics we like to measure uncertainty.
 We often do this with something called a confidence interval.
 Google defines a confidence interval as, "a range of values so defined that there is a specified probability that the value of a parameter lies within it."
 In other words, a 95% confidence interval ranging from 0-10, means that there is a 95% probability that the true value of the parameter we are measuring lies somewhere between 0 and 10.

 This definition/interpretation of confidence intervals has received extensive criticism in recent years, though you may still see it presented in some textbooks that way.
 The criticism stems, partly, from a broader debate between two different statistical philosophies.
-Quite frankly, the debate has as much to do with semantics as it does with underlying mathematics.
-Because this is not a proper statistics course we will not dive into this debate, but I want you to be aware that many (probably most at this point) statisticians have a deep disapproval of the definition given above.
+We will not dive into this debate, but I want you to be aware that many (probably most at this point) statisticians have a deep disapproval of the definition given above.
 Nevertheless, it is the one we will use moving forward for this lab exercise.

 ##### Step 1